desaichirayu/Personality-Attribution-using-Natural-Language-Processing/README.md

 All files take one of the personalitiy types as command line argument to predict and assume that the data files required by them are in the same directory.

-Example usage:  1) python file-name.py trait
+Example usage:  1) python file-name.py trait <br>
-                trait can take vales form 0 to 4 based on the trait for which the user wants to run model denoted by:
+                trait can take vales form 0 to 4 based on the trait for which the user wants to run model denoted by:<br>
                 0: Extraversion
                 1: Neuroticism
                 2: Agreeableness